 Areas of expertise

-She regularly lectures at international meetings on ACHD.
-In 2011 this will include lecturing in the US at the international Cincinnati meeting and at the European Society of Cardiology Annual Meeting in Paris.
+Dr Swan lectures at many international meetings about ACHD.
+In 2011, she lectured at the international Cincinnati meeting, and at the European Society of Cardiology Annual Meeting in Paris.

-As part of her work in the Trust she teaches large numbers of international fellows from Europe, the Far East and North America.
+As part of her work, she teaches fellows from Europe, the Far East and North America.